dainsaint/dainsaint.com/src/pages/composing.md

 TKTK I write the music that fits the story.
 Orchestration, piano, jazz, electronic bent.
 Always down to try new things and expand my musical palette.
 Also, sound design.
 {.lede}

+tktk a bit more text has to go here.
+Orchestration, piano, jazz, electronic bent.
+Always down to try new things and expand my musical palette.
+Also, sound design.

+{% hoist "sections" %}

 {% section %}

   ## orchestration